nunesg/compact-temporal-graphs/README.md

 The experiments for temporal graphs are under the `temporalgraph` folder, on the `v<version_number>` subfolders.
 So, to run the experiments, on `temporalgraph` run:

-- `python3 main.py`
+- `python3 resetdb.py` will reset the table with the experiments data.
-- This will execute the experiments considering the parameters in `config.py`
+- `python3 main.py` will execute the experiments considering the parameters in `config.py`, and populate the `experiments_data` table on the database

 ### Test versions description
 - `v0`: EdgeLog graph representation.
 - `v1`: EveLog graph representation.
 - `v2`: CAS graph representation.
-- `v5`: test of getrusage.